-Pinnacle Grain Free receives the Advisor’s second-highest tier rating of 4 stars.
+Pinnacle Grain Free Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-- Pinnacle Peak Protein Grain Free Formula (5 stars)
+- Pinnacle Grain Free Salmon and Pumpkin (4.5 stars) [A]

-Pinnacle Salmon and Potato Grain Free dry dog food was selected to represent the others in the line for this review.
+Pinnacle Grain Free Chicken and Vegetable was selected to represent the other products in the line for this review.

 Dry Dog Food